About UC Merced

 - UC Merced's future medical school will increase access to health care for Valley residents and address the specific health problems commonly found here.

 Green from the Ground Up

-UC Merced is the only U.S. university with every building on campus environmentally certified.
-As of December 2012, we have:
+UC Merced is the only American university with every building on campus environmentally certified.
+As of summer 2013, we have:

 We are also pledged to a Triple Zero Commitment, an ambitious plan to consume zero net energy and produce zero landfill waste and zero net emissions on our campus by 2020.
 This means we will increase efficiency and renewable energy production, eliminate campus waste to landfills and prevent as many carbon emissions as we produce.

-UC Merced focuses on many practices across campus that enhance its sustainability.
+UC Merced many practices across campus enhance its sustainability.
 Other initiatives include:

 - A recyclable take-out dining system at the Yablokoff-Wallace Dining Center that is projected to save the campus thousands of pounds of packaging each year;